UNCLASSIFIED (U)

 b.
 (U) Refugee Travel Document:

 (1) (U) DHS issues refugee travel documents on Form I-571, Refugee Travel Document, in implementation of Article 28 of the United Nations Convention of July 28, 1951.
-Form I-571 entitles refugees to return to the United States, provided such persons have not abandoned their residence, lost their refugee status, or become excludable; and
+Form I-571 entitles refugees to return to the United States, if such persons have not abandoned their residence, lost their refugee status, or become excludable; and

 (2) (U) In some instances, an LPR may be issued a refugee travel document, but only upon surrender of any prior Reentry Permit.
 A valid Refugee Travel Document (Form I-571) issued to an asylee, refugee, or LPR should be regarded as a Reentry Permit.
 See 9 FAM 203.7 for additional information on Refugee Travel Documents and your role in handling requests for extra pages and dealing with lost Refugee Travel Documents.